lujiefsi/NPEDetector/README.md

     if (ret != null) ret.foo1;
     ret.field;//NPE, but our tool won't not reporte it.
 </code></pre>

 In step5, we score each callee based on:
 + if some developer have consider CNC, but some are not, we think no CNC developeres are wrong
 + developer may bother with those massive [CNC](https://stackoverflow.com/questions/271526/avoiding-null-statements/271874#271874)

 # Usage
-1. We use maven build our project, so you can use eclipse or other IDE import it as existed maven project.
-You can also use "mvn clean compile assembly:single" to generate a runnable jar, but need to do step 2 first.
+1. Download the project
-2. vim the WALA  configuration file: ./NPEDetector/src/main/resources/wala.properties, you need to change:
+2. Using  "mvn clean compile assembly:single" to generate a runnable jar in target directory.

-> 2.1 the property *java_runtime_dir* to your jre1.7 path.
+3. use command "java -jar ./target/NPEDectetor-1.0-SNAPSHOT-jar-with-dependencies.jar -inputDir /home/lujie/tmp -outputFile /tmp/NPEResult" to analysis

-> 2.2 set *jardir* as the jars path to be analyzed
+4. inputDir  is the jar files that need to be analyzed, outputFile is where the result  print

-> 2.3 set *outputfile* as you want to dump result
+5. We use maven build our project, so you can use eclipse or other IDE import it as existed maven project.

-> 2.4 set *debug* to false or true, this is for debug!
+>